Motors and Motor Groups#

 set motor stopping#

-The set motor stopping block sets how a motor or motor group behaves when it stops.
+The set motor stopping stack block sets how a motor or motor group will stop moving: by braking, coasting, or holding.

 set [Motor1 v] stopping to [brake v]